-A financial asset is measured at amortised cost if: (i) it is held within a business model whose objective is to hold assets in order to collect its contractual cash flows; and (ii) the contractual cash flows represent solely payments of principal and interest.
 Financial assets included within this category are initially recognised at fair value and subsequently measured at amortised cost.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the statement of profit or loss.

-All of the Company's Loans and Debt Securities are measured at amortised cost, since all are held to collect the contractual cash flows, which represent solely payments of principal and interest and thus they meet the criteria for amortised cost measurement under IFRS 9
+All of the Company's Loans and Debt Securities are measured at amortised cost, since all are held to collect the contractual cash flows, which represent solely payments of principal and interest and thus they meet the criteria for amortised cost measurement.